hashgraph/hedera-transaction-tool/back-end/README.md

 > **Note:** some providers require no username and password, such as Gmail's smtp-relay service.
 These values, therefore, are optional.

-Create Brevo Account (Example):
+Example: Create Brevo Account:

 1. Create a free tier [Brevo account](https://onboarding.brevo.com/account/register)
 2. Log in to your account.
 3. Select the drop down menu on the top right of the page next to the notifications icon.
 4. Select on SMTP & API.
 5. Copy the SMTP key value.
-6. Enter the SMTP key in the apps/notifications/`.env`:
+6. Enter the SMTP key in the `apps/notifications/.env`:

 ```
    EMAIL_API_HOST=smtp-relay.brevo.com